-The Use of Wood Vinegar In Reducing The Dependence On Agro-Chemicals
+Replacing Agrochemicals Through The Use of Wood Vinegar

-Through foliar application of wood vinegar, the leaves become shiny and darker in color.
-This is due to the increase in chlorophyll through the effect of ester in the wood vinegar which promotes photosynthesis.
-This ester also helps in the formation of sugar and amino acids.
-This also results in a better taste of the produce.
-The healthier leaves naturally have a stronger resistance against pests and diseases.
+Through foliar application of wood vinegar, leaves become shiny and darker in colour.
+This is due to an increase in chlorophyll as the ester in wood vinegar promotes photosynthesis.
+Healthier leaves also naturally have a stronger resistance against pests and diseases.
+Furthermore, ester helps in the formation of sugar and amino acids, which results in better tasting produce that is completely safe for consumption as the entire process is organic.

 In the wake of rising concern regarding indirect consumption of harmful chemicals, using wood vinegar to support plant health and growth removes the risks associated with employing artificial chemicals.
 With its impressive range of natural capabilities, wood vinegar may even prove to have better and more effective results.